phase-0/phase-0/ee/winston-iti/sprint2-reflection.md

  What can I improve on next sprint?

  Indentation could've been improved in the code.
-I experimented with other formats before it came to the final code.
+I experimented with other formats before it came to the final code for the HTML CSS DOM pages.